The Internet Is Obsessed With These Pool Snacks

-Snacks are a sunny-day necessity — just like sun cream!
+Snacks are a sunny-day necessity — just like sunscreen!
 And when there's a pool involved, we need refreshing eats that are easy to munch and as mess-free as possible.

 Luckily, we've got the top 10 simplest and most pool-worthy recipes from Pinterest right here.
 These winners will keep you fed and, most importantly, on cruise control for peak lazy-lounging mode.